What is a High-Ratio Mortgage?

 Amortization Period

 The maximum amortization period allowed for high-ratio mortgages is 25 years.
+Eligible first-time buyers and eligible buyers of newly built homes can extend this to 30 years.
 If you would like a longer amortization period, then you would need to use a conventional mortgage.
 A longer amortization period allows for your mortgage payments to be spread out over a longer time period, resulting in smaller monthly mortgage payments.
 While the amount of your mortgage payments will be smaller, you will need to pay a larger down payment upfront in order to qualify for a conventional mortgage.
 A longer amortization period also means that you will be paying more interest over the lifetime of your loan.

 Mortgage Rates

 High-ratio mortgages are insured mortgages.
 Insured mortgages usually have lower mortgage rates than uninsured conventional mortgages.
-While you may be able to get lower mortgage rates with a high-ratio mortgage, you still have to pay for mortgage default insurance.
-However, in some cases, your mortgage interest savings may even outweigh the cost of mortgage insurance.
+While you may get lower mortgage rates with a high-ratio mortgage, you still have to pay for mortgage default insurance.
+However, your mortgage interest savings may even outweigh the cost of mortgage insurance.

 CMHC High-Ratio Mortgage